 The diagnosis of myotonic dystrophy is based on characteristic symptoms, the person's age when symptoms began, and family history.

 Drugs to relieve muscle stiffness

-Treatment of myotonic dystrophy with mexiletine or other drugs (for example, quinidine, phenytoin, carbamazepine, or procainamide) may relieve the stiffness, but these drugs do not relieve the weakness, which is the most bothersome symptom to the person.
+Treatment of myotonic dystrophy with mexiletine or other drugs (for example, lamotrigine, phenytoin, or carbamazepine) may relieve the stiffness, but these drugs do not relieve the weakness, which is the most bothersome symptom to the person.
 Also, each of these drugs has undesirable side effects.
 The only treatment for muscle weakness is supportive measures, such as ankle braces (for footdrop) and other devices.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.